Grandma's old fashioned cake icing can help you turn any homemade dessert cake into an attractive centerpiece for any serving table.

 The whipped cream version might be tastier, but it might not work if your cake has to sit out for a while, or you want to pipe detailed decoration for your cake.

-This homemade cake icing recipe makes a pure white frosting that works well for decorating purposes and can withstand warm room temperatures.
+This old fashioned cake icing recipe makes a pure white frosting that works well for decorating purposes and can withstand warm room temperatures.

 4 cups shortening